sqeazy/sqeazy/README.md

 <http://nuwen.net/mingw.html>
 in order to build sqeazy.

+*libsqeazy does not build on Windows 7 yet!*

 # License

 There is not license yet, as there is not production ready code.